What’s the truth of John Travolta’s hair transplant?

 When John Travolta and other celebrities undergo hair transplant surgery or discuss their struggle with hair loss, this can empower other men to address their baldness and perhaps look into hair transplant surgery.

 Travolta’s healthy hairline clearly demonstrates how successful the treatment can be, and may inspire men who have lived with hair loss to take the next step.

-At HairPalace, our surgeons use the FUE 2 Safe Scribe tool, created by hair restoration specialist Dr James Harris.
-It features a depth-blocking feature that prevents the surgeon handling it from penetrating skin on the scalp too deeply.
+At HairPalace, our surgeons use the FUE2 Safe Scribe tool.
+Created by hair restoration specialist Dr James Harris, this features a depth-blocking feature that prevents the surgeon handling it from penetrating skin on the scalp too deeply.

 As a result, the healing process is far shorter when using this tool than alternatives.